Home Blog Exploring Connections Between Social Work and Mental Health

 Stay Up-To-Date With Emerging Trends in Mental Health Social Work

 Learn about the latest developments in mental health social work with Yeshiva University’s online Master of Social Work program.
 You’ll learn about cutting-edge approaches and technologies as you take courses like Cultural Diversity, Social Gerontology and Social Work Values and Ethics.
-You’ll also sharpen your skills by receiving mentorship from our prestigious faculty and participating in fieldwork experiences with leading organizations like Johns Hopkins Hospital and the American Red Cross.
+You’ll also sharpen your skills by receiving mentorship from our prestigious faculty and participating in practicum experiences with leading organizations like Johns Hopkins Hospital and the American Red Cross.

 Apply today to accelerate your career.